qiscus/qiscus-sdk-android/docs/index.md

 * `roomId`:  Chat Room Identity (Id), you can get this Id in `QiscusChatRoom` object
 * `text`: message text that you send to other participant
-* `type`: message type, that you can define freely, there are predefined rich messages **type, **for example: ***text, file_attachment, account_linking, buttons, button_postback_response, replay, system_event, card, custom, location, contact_person, carousel. ***These type have taken, if you use it you may face your structured data will not work, these type for bot API, hence you need define other type name.
+* `type`: message type, that you can define freely, there are predefined rich messages **type**, **for example: text, file_attachment, account_linking, buttons, button_postback_response, replay, system_event, card, custom, location, contact_person, carousel**.
+These type have taken, if you use it you may face your structured data will not work, these type for bot API, hence you need define other type name.
 * `content`: Payload for defining the structured message data, for example you want to create your own **file** message, you can fill the `content` using this example JSON :

 ```